Neop/mudmap2/README.md

 double-click on the mudmap.jar file or right click on it, select "open/run with", then select something siliar to "Java JRE" (It depends on your operating system)

+Portable mode
+When you start MUD Map for the first time you will be asked whether you'd like to use MUD Map in portable mode.
+In this case the world files will be stored in the same directory as the mudmap2.jar.

+If you don't use portable mode, you can find the files here:
+Linux: ~/.mudmap/
+Windows: %appdata%\mudmap\

 ##Updating
 Just replace the old mudmap2.jar file with a new one.